WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Washington/WaterAllocation/ReadME.md

 ***
 ### 0) Code File: 0_PreProcessWashingtonAllocationData.ipynb
-Purpose: Pre-process the Idaho input data files and merge them into one master file for simple dataframe creation and extraction.
+Purpose: Pre-process the input data files and merge them into one master file for simple dataframe creation and extraction.

 #### Inputs:
  - D_PointTable.csv